baehyunsol/femtoGPT/log.md

 2. Only the output has layer-7.
 The merged model inherits layer-7 of the output.

 By doing this, we can slow down the training of lower layers.

+TODO: in order to check if incremental training actually works, I have to train 2 more models

+1. (288, 4, 12) model without incremental training
+2. (288, 12, 12) model without incremental training

+If 1 and exp46 aren't that different, something's really wrong: adding layers has no effect at all.
+If 2 and exp46 aren't that different, adding layers is beneficial but incremental training has no advantage.